-Ata Patent is a globally recognized Turkish IP law firm with a long record of excellence and professional leadership in Istanbul, Turkey.
-Ata Patent has assembled an experienced group of Turkish patent trial attorneys to help clients obtain, protect and enforce intellectual property rights and IP litigation in Turkey including; Turkish patent application, registration, protection such as IP litigation, appeal, opposition, cancellation, assignment, monitoring, search, and licensing.
+Ata Patent has assembled an expert team of Turkish patent trial attorneys to help clients obtain, protect and enforce intellectual property rights and patent litigation in Turkey including; Turkish patent application, registration, protection such as IP litigation, appeal, opposition, cancellation, assignment, monitoring, search, and licensing.

 At Ata Patent, it is our firm philosophy to develop personal working relationships with our clients, which enables us to provide responsive and effective legal services.
-We work with clients to ascertain that our legal services are appropriate to their interests.
-From the outset of our handling of each matter, we assist our clients in analyzing the risks, benefits, and costs associated with each legal transaction.
+We work with our clients to ascertain that our legal services are appropriate to their interests.

-Patent cancellation lawsuits have several grounds.
+Patent cancellation lawsuits, the most common type of patent litigation in Turkey, have several grounds.
 However, these cases are usually filed for reasons of prior usage or registration.
 Except for the reason of non-usage, the burden of proof is always on the plaintiff.
 The disclosure of evidence covering prior usage also becomes important before filing the lawsuit.

 The partial or total invalidity of a registered IP right may be requested from the Civil IP Courts or other civil courts in the first instance where specialized courts have not yet been established.
 The competent court for these cases is that of the domicile of the defendant who is the owner of the registered IP right in question.